bowo-prasetyo/forkbuild/docs/Architecture.md

 login → currentUser() → DocumentMetadata.author → Publication.author
 → Repository View.

+Domain State vs Editor State

+Two kinds of state exist in ForkBuild, and they must never mix.

+Domain State — World, Building, Brick, and (as of 0.1.17) Document/ DocumentMetadata (core/).
+Publishable, serializable, shared, forkable.
+This is what the ForkBuild Protocol describes and what storage/publisher eventually persist and transmit.
+Document doesn't replace World as the aggregate root — it wraps World plus the metadata (title, author, timestamps, versions, parentDocumentId) that travels alongside it when saved or published.

+Editor State — everything in EditorContext (application/): selection, active tool, active brick, camera pose, placement preview, settings — plus, as of 0.1.17, DocumentState (dirty, readOnly, loadedFrom, lastSaved), owned by DocumentManager rather than EditorContext (a deliberate peer, not a sub-field — see the application/ section above).
+Purely local to one editing session.
+Never part of a World or Document, never serialized into the Protocol, never sent to a publisher.
+The placement preview in particular is worth being explicit about: it looks like a brick, sits in the same 3D space as real bricks, but is Editor State through and through — it never becomes a Brick until PlaceBrickCommand commits it to World.

+The practical rule: if a serializer is ever tempted to write a field from EditorContext into a World's JSON, that's a bug.
+Domain State answers "what did the user build?"
+Editor State answers "what is the user currently doing while building it?" — the second question's answer should never leak into the first's.

+Spatial State — as of 0.1.30, a third kind of runtime state exists for the World View: SpatialCameraState, SpatialSelectionState, and SpatialHoverState.
+These are neither Domain State nor Editor State;
+they are transient navigation observations local to a spatial viewing session.
+As of 0.1.31, SpatialInspectionState joins this group.
+As of 0.1.32, SpatialEditingContext completes it — describing what the viewer can currently do to a selected object.
+As of 0.1.36, SpatialSelectionState and SpatialEditingContext can carry multi-selection references through items[] while still exposing a primary item for single-selection UI.
+All spatial state is runtime-only and never serialized into the Protocol.

+Spatial Selection Invariant

+A SpatialSelectionState may reference only a currently loaded document.
+When that document leaves the streaming radius, the selection is cleared before its meshes are removed.
+This invariant is enforced by WorldNavigationSession._unloadWorld(), which checks whether the selection or hover references the departing document and clears them before the renderer purges the world's meshes.
+Violating this invariant would produce application state pointing to unloaded geometry, which does not crash the renderer (MeshRegistry simply returns null) but creates a logical inconsistency that would confuse UI and future multiplayer synchronization.

 Spatial Inspection (0.1.31)

 The spatial layer gained a fourth responsibility: domain inspection.